KhalidNazzar/KhalidNazzar/README.md

 I'm a Data Scientist 💻, Student 🧑‍🎓, and Job Seeker 💼!
 </h2>

-I love investigate later articles about Artificial Neural Networks and Machine Learning.
+I love investigate latest articles about Artificial Neural Networks and Machine Learning.
 I love the challenge of finding caches and spending time to meet new people.
 Also I am enthusiastic about exploration and discovery.

 ### 🤝 Connect with me: